tanglok946/TeachHub/README.md

-# ⚡ TeachHub — Your Personalized Online Tutoring Hub
+# ⚡ TeachHub — Your Personalized Online Tutoring Hub (Student Lifestyle Track - Tutoring for Students)

 TeachHub is a futuristic, gamified online tutoring platform that transforms traditional study sessions into immersive journeys.